smapiot/piral/docs/tutorials/13-sharing-from-piral.md

 ## Extending the Pilet API

 The best way to share functions (or information in general) is to provide an API from the Piral instance.
-For simple (and not so important) parts this may be overkill, but for anything crucial it's the best way to go.
+For simple (and not so important) parts this may be overkill, but for anything crucial, it's the best way to go.

 There are several reasons: